-- The auditor is required by ASA 200^9 to plan and perform the audit with professional A23. scepticism.
-Maintaining professional scepticism when reading and considering the other information includes, for example, recognising that management may be overly optimistic about the success of its plans, and being alert to information that may be inconsistent with: - (a) The financial report; or - The auditor's knowledge obtained in the audit. (b) - In accordance with ASA 22010 the engagement partner is required to take responsibility for the A24. direction, supervision and performance of the audit engagement in compliance with professional standards and applicable legal and regulatory requirements.
-In the context of this Auditing Standard, factors that may be taken into account when determining the appropriate engagement team members to address the requirements of paragraphs 14-15, include: - The relative experience of engagement team members. - Whether the engagement team members to be assigned the tasks have the relevant . knowledge obtained in the audit to identify inconsistencies between the other information and that knowledge. - The degree of judgement involved in addressing the requirements of paragraph 14-15.
-For example, performing procedures to evaluate the consistency of amounts in the other information that are intended to be the same as amounts in the financial report may be carried out by less experienced engagement team members. - Whether, in the case of a group audit, it is necessary to make enquiries of a component auditor in addressing the other information related to that component.
+- The auditor is required by ASA 2009 to plan and perform the audit with professional scepticism.
+Maintaining professional scepticism when reading and considering the other information includes, for example, recognising that management may be overly optimistic about the success of its plans, and being alert to information that may be inconsistent with: - (a) The financial report; or - The auditor's knowledge obtained in the audit. (b) - A24.
+In accordance with ASA 220, the engagement partner is required to take responsibility for the direction and supervision of the members of the engagement team and the review of their work, 10 and determine that the nature, timing and extent of direction, supervision and review is planned and performed in accordance with the firm's policies or procedures, Australian Auditing Standards and applicable legal and regulatory requirements.
+In the context of this Auditing Standard, factors that may be taken into account when determining the appropriate engagement team members to address the requirements of paragraphs 14-15, include: - The relative experience of engagement team members. - Whether the engagement team members to be assigned the tasks have the relevant knowledge obtained in the audit to identify inconsistencies between the other information and that knowledge.